A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 Publishing in Vietnam

-Publishing in Vietnam is controlled by the government.
+The publishing industry in Vietnam is mostly controlled by the government.
 This is a carry-over from when Vietnam was much more closed-off and before the internet became so widely available.
 That said, it is still an area where the government exerts its control.

 The aforementioned The Sympathiser, for example, has not been made available in Vietnam.